 The "Notice Letter".
-A sample copy is available at https://www.maine.gov/agviewer/content/ag/985235c7-cb95-4be2-8792-a1252b4f8318/919963da-2adb-4836-9957-310c4f0019d0.shtml
+A sample copy is available at https://oag.ca.gov/system/files/CRA.CA.Adult.CM.2.21.25_0.pdf

-- 31. Omitted from the Notice Letter were the identity of the cybercriminals who perpetrated this Data Breach, the details of the root cause of the Data Breach, the vulnerabilities exploited, and the remedial measures undertaken to ensure such a breach does not occur again.
-To date, these omitted details have not been explained or clarified to Plaintiff and Class Members, who retain a vested interest in ensuring that their PII remains protected. - 32.
-This "disclosure" amounts to no real disclosure at all, as it fails to inform, with any degree of specificity, Plaintiff and Class Members of the Data Breach's critical facts.
-Without these details, Plaintiff's and Class Members' ability to mitigate the harms resulting from the Data Breach is severely diminished. - 33.
-Despite Defendant's intentional opacity about the root cause of this incident, several facts may be gleaned from the Notice Letter, including: a) that this Data Breach was the work of cybercriminals; b) that the cybercriminals first infiltrated Defendant's networks and systems, and downloaded data from the networks and systems (aka exfiltrated data, or in layperson's terms "stole" data; and c) that once inside Defendant's networks and systems, the cybercriminals targeted information including Plaintiff's and Class Members' Social Security numbers for download and theft. - 34.
-Moreover, in its Notice Letter, Defendant failed to specify whether it undertook any efforts to contact the approximate 13,000 Class Members whose data was accessed and acquired in the Data Breach to inquire whether any of the Class Members suffered misuse of their data, whether Class Members should report their misuse to Defendant, and whether Defendant set up any mechanism for Class Members to report any misuse of their data.
+Breach's critical facts.
+Without these details, Plaintiff's and Class Members' ability to mitigate the harms resulting from the Data Breach is severely diminished.

+- 32. Despite Defendant's intentional opacity about the root cause of this incident, several facts may be gleaned from the Notice Letter, including: a) that this Data Breach was the work of cybercriminals; b) that the cybercriminals first infiltrated Defendant's networks and systems, and downloaded data from the networks and systems (aka exfiltrated data, or in layperson's terms "stole" data; and c) that once inside Defendant's networks and systems, the cybercriminals targeted information including Plaintiff's and Class Members' Social Security numbers for download and theft. - 33.
+In the context of notice of data breach letters of this type, Defendant's use of the phrase "may have involved" is misleading lawyer language.
+Companies only send notice letters because data breach notification laws require them to do so.
+And such letters are only sent to those persons who Defendant itself has a reasonable belief that such personal information was accessed or acquired by an unauthorized individual or entity.
+Defendant cannot hide behind legalese by sending a notice of data breach letter to Plaintiff and Class Members, it admits that Defendant itself has a reasonable belief that Plaintiff's and Class Members' names, Social Security numbers, and other sensitive information was accessed or acquired by an unknown actor aka cybercriminals.

-- 35. Defendant had obligations created by the FTC Act, contract, common law, and industry standards to keep Plaintiff's and Class Members' PII confidential and to protect it from unauthorized access and disclosure. - 36.
+- 34. Moreover, in its Notice Letter, Defendant failed to specify whether it undertook any efforts to contact the Class Members whose data was accessed and acquired in the Data Breach to inquire whether any of the Class Members suffered misuse of their data, whether Class Members should report their misuse to Defendant, and whether Defendant set up any mechanism for Class Members to report any misuse of their data. - 35.
+Defendant had obligations created by the FTC Act, contract, common law, and industry standards to keep Plaintiff's and Class Members' PII confidential and to protect it from unauthorized access and disclosure. - 36.
 Defendant did not use reasonable security procedures and practices appropriate to the nature of the sensitive information they were maintaining for Plaintiff and Class Members, causing the exposure of PII, such as encrypting the information or deleting it when it is no longer needed. - 37.
 The attacker accessed and acquired files containing unencrypted PII of Plaintiff and Class Members.
 Plaintiff's and Class Members' PII was accessed and stolen in the Data Breach. - 38.
 Plaintiff further believes that his PII and that of Class Members was subsequently sold on the dark web following the Data Breach, as that is the modus operandi of cybercriminals that commit cyber-attacks of this type.